European Master for Industry in Microwave Electronics and Photonics

 Find more information about Erasmus Mundus by clicking on the website.
 The associate partner University of Cluj-Napoca (Romania) will also contribute to the learning programme.
 A panel of industrial Associated Partners, including SMEs, large accompanies and associations, will support the EMIMEO programme through concrete contributions.
 They will constitute an effective network for Master’s theses with the prospect for future career development.

 EMIMEO project is one of these educational projects which will boost the attractiveness of science, technology and engineering.

-In a context of an increasing demand of research and industrial applications around these topics, EMIMEO Masters is a concrete solution to improve the number of highly qualified students for feeding the research labs and for meeting the demand of the industrial sector.
+In a context of increasing demand for research and industrial applications around these topics, EMIMEO Masters is a concrete solution to improve the number of highly qualified students.
+Especially, for feeding the research labs and for meeting the demand of the industrial sector.
 EMIMEO is a thoroughly integrated programme with a jointly developed curriculum.
 Areas covered range from the fundamentals of microwave electronics and photonics to their implementations with new technologies in wired and wireless communications, moving from components to system architectures for communication systems and networks.

 EMIMEO strongly increases professional perspectives for the learners.

 Training courses for students in microwave electronics and photonics are of fundamental importance to prepare them for the future job vacancies of the next 5-10 years in the following key joint areas.